wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 ### Safe

 A Story Game should be safe for players.

-Players should feel safe to express themselves and explore stories together.
+A Story Game session consists of people telling a story together.
+As a story unfolds it's possible for content to be introduced that makes someone feel uncomfortable or unsafe.
+Everyone has different limits, and often we don't know what makes uncomfortable until it's in the game.

+Meta rules are available to help [^safety-toolkit] [^x-card], however making sure everyone feels comfortable is ultimately everyone's responsibility[^x-card-insufficiency].

 ### Fun

-Players should have fun, whatever that means to them.
+A Story Game should be fun to play.

 Players should walk away every time thinking "that was awesome, let's play again!".
 Story Games _are_ games!
-A Story Game should engage it's players.
+It's hard to convince people to play a game that isn't fun.

-There are many ways a Story Game can be fun:
+There are many ways players can engage for fun:

-- Play with friends
+- Socialize with friends
-- Appreciate others cool ideas
+- Appreciate others' cool ideas
 - Explore new viewpoints
 - Create compelling emotional drama
+- Philosophical musing

+Different players prefer different types of fun.
+A Story Game should choose the elements of fun to focuses on.

+When constructing a game focus on "surrounding the fun" [^surround-the-fun] - strengthen fun elements and remove unenjoyable ones.
+Playtest the game with many groups and audiences, collect actual play experiences, and revise the game to further surround the fun.

 ### Equal Narrative Control

-A story game should give all players equal control over the narrative.
+A Story Game should give all players equal control over the narrative.

 This means dividing control of parts of the story among players and giving them ways to resolve conflicts.
 Ideally, the rules encourage players to interact by building on each others' ideas.